Ancient-Wisdom.Co.Uk

 Acosta, in his "History of the Indes," lib. vi., p.459, quoted by Maurice ("Observations connected with astronomy and the ancient history of Babylon"), states that some of the stones in the Mexican temples to Sun and Moon measure 38 feet by 18 feet by 6 feet.
 (12)

-There are several accounts of sonic effects from Mayan structures as the following examples illustrate:
+There are several interesting accounts of sonic effects from Mayan ceremonial structures as the following examples illustrate:

 The Great Ball-court: The Great Ball-court is 545 feet long and 225 feet wide overall.
 It has no vault, no continuity between the walls and is totally open to the sky.